Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: Proofs on mechanisms for mean estimation

 \section{Proofs on mechanisms for mean estimation}

-Next, we proof a version of Theorem \ref{thm:penalty_re} without redistribution. \begin{theorem} In the setting of \ref{thm:main}, the penalized game with rewards has a Nash equilbrium consisting of the strategies $\alpha^j = b^j = \beta^j = 0$ for all $j$ whenever $C>\frac{1}{(N-1)^2}$.
+Next, we prove a version of Theorem \ref{thm:penalty_re} without redistribution. \begin{proposition} In the setting of \ref{thm:main}, the penalized game with rewards has a Nash equilibrium consisting of the strategies $\alpha^j = b^j = \beta^j = 0$ for all $j$ whenever $C>\frac{1}{(N-1)^2}$.